 II.
 To evaluate residual cancer burden (RCB) as a predictor of long term relapse free survival (RFS) and overall survival (OS).

 III.
 To document the toxicity of all chemotherapeutic regimens (THL, TH).
 IV.
 To determine the correlation between clinical, radiographic and pathologic response.

 V. To compare overall survival (OS), relapse free survival (RFS) and time to first failure (TFF) among the treatment groups.
-OS and TFF will be measured for all patients from study registration.
-RFS will be measured from definitive surgery for those patients who undergo definitive surgery.

 VI.
 To obtain blood, fresh frozen and fixed tumor tissue to test specific hypotheses for which biomarker data exist and to evaluate biomarkers in blood, serum and tissue that are likely to influence response to and toxicity of trastuzumab alone or trastuzumab plus lapatinib, when given with paclitaxel.